Dynkine/local/README.md

-## Pipeline for creating docker image for node js app and deploy it to Heroku.
+## Pipeline for creating docker image for node js app and deploy it to Heroku